-I create modern surface pattern designs with a retro vibe to spread the joys of vintage style
+I create modern designs with retro style to celebrate the joy of

 Dusty Disco Ball Designs came about from my love of retro and vintage styles.
-My designs are modern with retro flair - fun, flamboyant, and sometimes a little kitsch.
-I always thought that 'Dusty Disco Ball' would also make a great name for a drag queen!
+My designs are modern with retro flair - tongue-in-cheek, flamboyant and sometimes a little kitsch.
+I also think that 'Dusty Disco Ball' would make a fabulous name for a drag queen!
 In embracing this persona, I create colourful, bold, LGBTQI friendly, inclusive and unapologetically individual designs.

 It is important to me that Dusty Disco Ball designs

 uses fair trade and ethical suppliers,

 assists the local community through skill building and resource sharing